bigginlab/WaterDock-2.0/README.md

 will generate predictedwaters.pdb which should contain 3 predicted water molecule locations.

-You can check the result of the prediction in pymol or compare it directly to the file "expected-preictedwaters.pdb"
+You can check the result of the prediction in pymol or compare it directly to the file "expected-predictedwaters.pdb"